gatk555/ngspice/README.md

-This repository contains a copy of the main development branch (pre-master) of Ngspice (https://ngspice.sourceforge.io/) and scripts for Github Actions that run daily to update the copy and build it.
+This repository contains a copy of the main development branch (pre-master-42) of Ngspice (https://ngspice.sourceforge.io/) and scripts for Github Actions that run daily to update the copy and build it.
 The resulting binaries can be found under the "Actions" tab above.
 (Look for "artifacts".)